-Set forth below is an itemization of the total expenses that are expected to be incurred by us in connection with the securities being registered hereby and the offer and sale of our Class A Shares and Warrants by the selling securityholders.
+Set forth below is an itemization of the total expenses that are expected to be incurred by us in connection with the securities being registered hereby and the offer and sale of the Class A Shares (including the Class A Shares issuable upon exercise of the Warrants) and the Warrants by the selling securityholders.
 With the exception of the SEC registration fee, all amounts are estimates.

 Amount

-SEC Registration Fee \$ \$69,477.74
+SEC registration fee \$ 5,455.47

 Legal fees and expenses

 Accounting fees and expenses

 Miscellaneous expenses

 Total \$

-These fees are calculated based on the securities offered and the number of issuances and accordingly cannot be defined at this time.
+^{} These fees are calculated based on the securities offered and the number of issuances and accordingly cannot be defined at this time.